 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at ULTRA.
+File closes at VERY HIGH.
 Book direct four to six months out for the December to March holiday weeks.
 Skip if you need Tulum nightlife at the door; this one sits closer to Playa del Carmen.